ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperlooprails/helloworld.html.md

 You can also try the push notifications mechanism by opening your app in another browser.

-You can find the complete source code of this tutorial here: [Hyperloop with Rails Helloworld app](https://github.com/ruby-hyperloop/hyperloop-rails-helloworld)
+You can find the complete source code of this tutorial here:

+<button type="button" class="btn btn-primary btn-lg btn-hyperlooptrace" onclick="location.href='https://github.com/ruby-hyperloop/hyperloop-rails-helloworld';">Hyperloop with Rails Helloworld source code</button>

 Hope you have been Hyperloop-ed !